smart-facility/cognicity-reports-powertrack/README.md

 ### Configuration
 App configuration parameters are stored in a configuration file which is parsed by app.js.
 See sample-reports-config.js for an example configuration.

+#### Logging parameters
+* level - info or debug are most useful here, debug will give you more verbose logging output
+* maxFileSize - max size (in bytes) of each log file before a new one is created
+* maxFiles - number of log files to retain

 #### Gnip parameters
 * stream [true | false] - set to true to connect to Gnip stream.